 1007.4 ENFORCEMENT

-1. To communicate this policy, signs shall be prominently displayed on county Premises and Location, as well as Bonner County website.
+To communicate this policy, signs shall be prominently displayed on county Premises and Location, as well as Bonner County website.
+This policy shall be included in the Bonner County Policy Manual and new-hire handouts and communicated when recruiting.